 Integrations and Add-Ons

-Each Bench plan provides the same level and standard of bookkeeping and is based on your expenses.
+Each Bench plan provides the same level and standard of bookkeeping.
 However, Bench offers a few additional service packages that can be purchased as add-ons.

 Bench does not handle your payroll in house, but Bench software integrates with outside payroll platforms.